-Does the Air Force Have the Best Quality of Life for its Troops?
+Is the Air Force The Best Branch For Quality of Life?

 The living quarters on Air Force bases are a big reason why